matiasbn/chainlink-local/README.md

     This script will clean the room for a new deployment, erasing the ganache, postgresql and chainlink directories and files created on run time.

-    It will deploy the contracts, fund the Chainlink node and allow it to fullfill requirements the script is in ```scripts/prepare-node.js```.
+    Thien it will deploy the contracts, and run a script to fund the Chainlink node and allow it to fullfill requirements.

+    The script is in ```scripts/prepare-node.js```.

 - Create the Job: